ing-bank/lion/packages/validate/docs/ValidationSystem.md

 Our validation system is designed to:

 - allow for advanced UX scenarios by updating validation state on every value change
-- provide a powerful way of writing validations via pure functions
+- provide a powerful way of writing validations via classes

 ## When validation happens